Posterior cruciate ligament (PCL) injury - aftercare

-PCL injuries commonly occur with other knee damage, including injuries to the nerves and blood vessels.
+PCL injuries commonly occur with other knee ligament and meniscus damage, including injuries to the nerves and blood vessels.
 These are usually a result of serious knee trauma and should be seen by a specialist promptly.
 Skiers and people who play basketball, football, or soccer are more likely to have this type of injury.

 With a PCL injury, you may have: